 This is where USB-C shines.
 With USB-C you can just purchase a new adapter.
 USB-C charging on MacBooks made its debut in 2015 with the MacBook then went to the MacBook Pro in 2016.
 USB-C on the MacBook is great.
 You can either use the ports for power, USB-C, or Thunderbolt 3 (MacBook Pro, iMac, and iMac Pro only).
 This multifunction port is what makes it so useful.

 Now back to charging, with USB-C Apple offers three charging adapters to accompany your USB-C to USB-C cable.
 Those would be the 29W, 61W, and 87W adapters.
 The 29W is included with the MacBook and 61W with the MacBook Pro.
 Just like with your iOS device for a quicker charge you can purchase an additional power adapter.
 The downside of it though is the lack of the magnetic connection.
 With USB-C if you trip over the power cable chances is your MacBook is coming with you.
 If you believe that this may be a problem for you companies are currently creating magnetic USB-C chargers.
-The top rated on is the Griffin BreakSafe.
+The top-rated on is the Griffin BreakSafe.
 With the BreakSafe, you plug the USB-C adapter into your MacBook.
 Then when it is time to charge you connect the magnets on the cable to the magnets on the adapter.
 Although it’s not the most practical replacement to MagSafe, because the magnets are not built into the USB-C port, it should do for the basic user.

 So which power size is the best for me?

-This is the question that I’m sure many of you readers are currently asking yourself.
+This is the question that I’m sure many of your readers are currently asking yourself.
 To start out with the most popular device the iPhone and iPad.
-Most people are on their mobile devices all day and could always benefit to the faster charge of the 12W adapter.
+Most people are on their mobile devices all day and could always benefit the faster charge of the 12W adapter.
 Now for USB-C to lightning on the other hand isn’t very necessary unless you also own a MacBook or another computer with a USB-C port on it because you can also use this cable to quickly sync and charge your iPhone or iPad using iTunes on your computer.